-Since the setting up of the QAOC in 2007, our firm has been reviewed twice by the QAU.
-The last review took place in June 2011.
+Since the setting up of the QAOC Grant Thornton has been reviewed three times by the QAU.
+The last review took place in May 2014.

 Independence practices

 The IESBA Code of Ethics and the national requirements emanating from Directive no. 2 issued by the Accountancy Board, together with the policies and procedures set out in the firm's EQCM contain several safeguards to ensure the firm's independence.